-This recipe was inspired by the filling for the sweet empanada I made for the Daring Bakers challenge, using a sweet bun instead of a heavier dough.
+This recipe was inspired by the filling I made for another recipe, using a sweet bun instead of a heavier dough.
 The bread is incredibly light and fluffy, and the custard is a smooth and sweet blob in the middle of it.
 Unfortunately, I didn’t get a chance to photograph the inside, because I made these as a gift for a friend and didn’t want to pull them apart for pictures!

 1 x 7g sachet instant yeast